cecileung1208/Jersey-City-Citi-Bike-Analysis/README.md

 This dashboard shows the number of the 10 most and least popular start and end stations.
 The user can use the dropdown menu at the top to filter by year.

+## Results

+**Age, Gender and User Type**
+* Male subscribers make up 70% of the trips.
+* Majority of the bikers for both gender are in the 30-39 age group.
+* Female customers have the highest averge trip duration, especially in the under 20 and the 20-29 age group.

+**Busiest Times**
+* Summer is the peak season for people taking bike trips.
+* People usually commute during rush hours at 8AM and 6PM.
+* Riders prefer to ride during than the day than at night.

+**Covid-19 Impacts**
+* Number of trips and subcribers decreased drastically as the need to commute has declined with new social distance measures.
+* Whereas, customers increased as bikers may prefer to save money from annual subscriptions.
+* Average duration have increased as riders will make most out of their trip.
+* Popular stations have remained the same throughout 2018-2020 with less trips in 2020.